 The majority of the Jansen’s animals carry Latin titles that often refer to a specific animal (Mulus, 2017), insect (Chalibs, 2018), animal or human body part (Umerus, 2009) or just a Latin noun, adjective or verb (Percipiere Excelsus, 2006).
 The names’ meanings are connected to each beast’s movement or method of creation.

-Theo also divides his different generations of Strandbeesten into time periods like geologic areas.
+Jansen also divides his different generations of Strandbeesten into time periods like geologic areas.
 In the earliest period, he taped tubes together.
-He calls this the Gluton Period (1990-91) and the first tube-and-tape creation, Animaris Vulgaris, could not stand up.
-It could only lie on its back and move his legs.
-In the next period, the Chorda Epoch (1991-93), Jansen began to connect the tubes with nylon zip strips and he built Animaris Currens Vulgaris, the first animal that could stand and walk.
+He calls this the Gluton Period (1990-1991) and the first tube-and-tape creation, Animaris Vulgaris, could not stand up.
+It could only lie on its back and move its legs.
+In the next period, the Chorda Epoch (1991-1993), Jansen began to connect the tubes with nylon zip strips and he built Animaris Currens Vulgaris, the first animal that could stand and walk.

 Originally they were conceived as a solution to combat rising sea levels due to global warming, but through two decades of experimentation and development, Strandbeest evolved to respond, interact, and adapt to changing environmental conditions.
 They can store wind power, navigate the shore with the changing tide, or even anchor themselves ahead of oncoming storms.

 The artist often claims that he is not sure whether he is a sculptor or an engineer or something between.
 His Strandbeesten have been in exhibitions all over the world – Munich, London, Taipei, Madrid, Tokyo, Seoul – and for Jansen, it is not important if they are exhibited in art museums or science centers, they have appeared in both.

 Over the years Strandbeesten have become popular culture sensations and in 2016 even featured in an episode of The Simpsons called The Nightmare After Krustmas with Theo Jansen as a cartoon character.